Information for students, faculty and staff regarding COVID-19. (Updated: 29 October 2020)

-(Last updated: 17 June 2020, 14:51) This page is aimed at teaching staff at Umeå University.
-On 29 May, the Government decided to open universities again.
-This means that Umeå University’s premises will be open to students from 10 August, and that this autumn’s teaching will be able to follow a more normal routine on campus.
+(Last updated: 17 September 2020, 13:45) This page is aimed at teaching staff at Umeå University.
+On 10 August, Umeå University’s premises opened to students again.
 Nevertheless, the University continues to follow the recommendations issued by the Swedish authorities to reduce the risk of spreading disease.

-Even if restrictions on campus-based education are lifted, all education does not need to be reinstated immediately to campus.
-It is desirable to plan for a flexible teaching and learning model.
-Thus, course components that are suited for online tools can continue to be carried out remotely initially even once the restrictions have been lifted.
+Even if restrictions on campus-based education are lifted, the University's approach has been that all education does not need to be reinstated immediately to campus.
+It is desirable to plan for a flexible teaching and learning model for the duration of the autumn semester.
+Thus, course components that are suited for online tools can continue to be carried out remotely.

 If it is possible to carry out teaching and examination in such a way that the Public Health Agency of Sweden’s and other authorities’ directives and general advice are observed, then education and examination can be carried out on campus.
 When this is not possible, teaching and examination must instead be carried out remotely.

 The number of video meetings has increased when many work and teach from home.
 This means that you should be aware of how you can increase the security in your Zoom meetings.